hpc-maths/samurai/doc/source/tutorial/interval.rst

 Now, we want to attach a field to this mesh to perform numerical computations on it.
 The number of cells for the field is defined by the sum of the size of each x-interval for each level.
 The numbering is done by starting at the coarsest level.

 .. image:: ./figures/2D_mesh_numbering.png
-    :width: 80%
+    :width: 60%
     :align: center

 Once again, the index represented by the `@` operator will be used to navigate into the field entries.
-But this time, we modify this index in the x-intervals. `CellArray` becomes
+But this time, we modify this index in the x-intervals. :cpp:class:`samurai::CellArray` becomes

 .. code::